A good[ish] website

 , or none

 .
-This post explains what they do and why.
+This post explains what they do and which one to use.

-The html video elements are kind of "lazy loaded" by default, meaning that not all of the video’s data is transported until the user clicks play.
-Therefor, adding large videos to a site won’t make it slow, if the preload attribute is set the right way, that is.
+The content in the html video elements is kind of "lazy loaded" by default, meaning that not all of the video’s data is transported until the user clicks play.
+Therefor, adding large videos to a site won’t slow down the initial page load, if the preload attribute is set the right way, that is.

 and iframe

-tags.
-But not on videos, because videos are not blocking.
+tags, but not to videos, because videos are not blocking if you use preload="metadata"

-Videos need to load way more metadata than images before they can start playing, because videos are way more complex creatures than images.
-Browsers have to partially read in the video to gain access to its metadata: dimensions, size, length, the placeholder image (first frame of the video), and so on.
+Videos need to load much more metadata than images before they can start playing, because videos are way more complex creatures.
+Browsers have to partially read in the video to gain access to its dimensions, size, length, the placeholder image (first frame of the video), or the poster image, and so on.

 I choose a chunky test video on purpose: 9MB .mov